In the first of a two-part series on how to be an eco-friendly craft beer drinker, I tackle the plastic problem

 The sad reality is that the U.S. is currently facing a recycling crisis that has caused municipalities everywhere to cancel or curtail their curbside collection programs.
 Massachusetts is reported to be among the hardest hit states, with plastic, glass, and paper piling up at recycling facilities or being shipped to landfills as a result of special waivers.
 Due to a ban China imposed on imports of recyclable waste from the U.S., some even fear that recycling could soon become a thing of the past.
 If so, the problems associated with landfills and incineration facilities (air and groundwater pollution, acid rain, creation of dioxins and toxic ash) will only get worse.

 So what’s an environmentally conscious craft beer drinker to do?
 Start by remembering that the recycling bin is the last resort, especially when it comes to plastic.
 A better strategy for things like can carriers, and one that many consumers already practice, is reusing them.
-At least two local breweries have already adopted this practice.
+Numerous local breweries have already adopted this practice.
 On a recent trip to Stone Cow Brewery we turned in a box full of PakTechs that we’d saved up over the last several months.
 Last year they started a “can-carrier movement” that encourages customers to bring them in to be cleaned, sanitized, and re-used at their farm brewery.
 So far, they’ve packaged more than 6,000 cans from re-used carriers.
 Just last month, Cape Cod Beer also started accepting customer turn-ins of used plastic carriers for re-use on retail sales of mixed 4 and 6-packs.

 A Massachusetts brewery that everyone is familiar with, Tree House Brewing, has managed to avoid plastic packaging all together.
 Instead, they supply boxes (which one brewery owner told us were actually cheaper than plastic carriers) for carry out beer purchases.
 Considering Tree House was the state’s fourth largest beer producer last year, that means a substantial amount of plastic didn’t end up at incineration plants, landfills or in waterways.